 The following tips may help to avoid digestive problems and digestive sounds in babies.

-- Burp the baby often
+- Feed the baby on demand.

-- Treat acid reflux (gastroesophageal reflux) since this may cause nighttime wheezing and grunting sounds
+- Treat acid reflux (gastroesophageal reflux) since this may cause nighttime wheezing and grunting sounds.

-- Change formula or change maternal diet if breastfeeding if the baby has gas-related digestive sounds
+- Change formula or change maternal diet if breastfeeding if the baby has gas-related digestive sounds.

 - Use a newborn nasal aspirator